victoriaperera/victoriaperera/README.md

 Hi there! 👋

-I'm Victoria.
+I'm Victoria, a full stack developer.
 Welcome to my GitHub profile!

-🌱 I’m currently learning Full Stack development at Hack Academy bootcamp.
+🌱 I’m currently learning about Cybersecurity at Coderhouse.
 👯 I’m looking to collaborate on future projects.

 <!--